Frequently Asked Questions

 Definitely!
 You can add a +1 to your application at any point up until confirming your space.

-If you are in a city with Guaranteed Tickets, you can reserve up to three spaces.
+If you are in a city with Guaranteed Tickets, you can reserve between three and six spaces depending on the maximum allowed for that show.
 See below for more details.

 How do i confirm my space?